 Cloth Diapering at Home

-The world of cloth diapering may seem intimidating at first, but it can be just as easy as responsible disposable diapering.
-For detailed information on cloth diaper basics, please see our articles:Cloth Diapers vs. Disposables: How and What to Choose? and Cloth Diaper Laundry Basics & Helpful Hints.
-We also highly recommend the book by Kelly Wells titled Changing Diapers: The Hip Mom's Guide to Modern Cloth Diapering.
+The world of cloth diapering can be intimidating at first, but it can also be as easy as responsible disposable diapering.
+For detailed information on cloth diaper fundamentals, please see Cloth Diapers vs. Disposables: How and What to Choose? and Cloth Diaper Laundering Basics & Helpful Hints.
+We also highly recommend Kelly Wells book titled Changing Diapers: The Hip Mom's Guide to Modern Cloth Diapering.

-Primary First Aid Kit for Early Infancy
+Primary First-Aid Kit for Early Infancy

 When taking an infant's rectal temperature, clean the tip with rubbing alcohol, then apply a water-based lubricant like K-Y Ultra Gel to the thermometer tip.
 Lubricant allows the tip to be inserted gently into baby's rectum; one-half to one inch (1 to 2 centimeters) is sufficient.

-SIDS Prevention — The most important component of SIDS Prevention is placing your baby on their back to sleep.
+The most important component of SIDS Prevention is placing your baby on their back to sleep.
 For further information, please read How to Protect Your Infant from SIDS and other Causes of Sleep-related Deaths.

-When baby is 8 weeks, it is important to discontinue swaddling for SIDS prevention.
-At this time, changing to a sleep sack such as the Woolino Basic Baby Sleep Sack or the Baby Deedee Sleep Nest is recommended.
-A sleep sack provides baby with breathable warmth in a much safer way than a blanket can as well as full range of arm movement which is important to have at this age should baby roll over onto their tummy unexpectedly.
+When your baby is eight weeks, it's important to discontinue swaddling for SIDS prevention.
+At this time, we recommend changing to a sleep sack such as the Woolino 4 Season Baby or the HALO SleepSack Swaddle.
+A sleep sack provides breathable warmth in a safer design than a blanket, and it allows for a full range of arm movement, which is important at this age should the baby roll over unexpectedly.

 - Baby Carrier — A great baby carrier is another important staple in the baby soothing and bonding armamentarium.
 It is also a great way for parents and caregivers to negotiate errands without extra gear to push or navigate.
-Our review The Quest for the Best Baby Carrier set 15 of the top baby carriers head-to-head.
+Our review of the best baby carriers and slings compares the top baby carriers head-to-head.
 Our favorites?
 The BabyBjorn One and Maya Wrap ComfortFit Sling depending on what style of carrier you prefer.
 If you are looking for a more budget-friendly choice, we love the Boba Wrap and the Baby K'tan Original.

 0 to 8 Week Nice-to-haves for Mom